kristerhedfors/bombervibe/REFACTORING.md

 ## Overview

-This document describes the architectural refactoring performed to enable upcoming features like **playback/replay**, **continue from position**, and **loot/powerup system** without changing existing game functionality.
+This document describes the complete architectural refactoring that transformed the codebase from a monolithic game implementation into a **generic game engine** supporting multiple turn-based games.

-## Refactoring Goals
+## Phase 1 Refactoring Goals (COMPLETED)

 ✅ **Immutable State Management** - Enable time-travel and replay ✅ **Event Sourcing** - Record all game changes as actions